audioscavenger/BiasBuster/README.md

   ...
 ```

-The schedule does not look like it's going to change until next year.
+The latest schedule `KJZZ-schedule.json` shall be placed at the root of the project, then under YEAR/ folder, then named KJZZ-schedule-YYYYMMDD.json if it changes at that date.
+- The schedule changes every year or so, keep an eye at https://kjzz.org/kjzz-print-schedule and update the json.
+  - To add an updated schedule, simply add a new `KJZZ-schedule.json` under YEAR/ folder
+  - To add an updated schedule to , simply add a new `KJZZ-schedule.json` under YEAR/ folder
-No handling of multi-schedules or other radio broadcasts yet.
+- No handling of other radio broadcasts yet.

 ## Windows part 1: BiasBuster-whisper.cmd